 Configuring TCP/IP network settings for an AIX VM

-Skytap has updated the following templates to enable DHCP in the guest OS for compatibility with Skytap automatic networking.
+The current Skytap templates enable DHCP in the guest OS for compatibility with Skytap automatic networking.

 - AIX 7.1 TL5 SP2